Inside Look at Terror on Tillson: A Pure Michigan Halloween Experience

 Trick-or-treat numbers have risen to about 2,000.
 Tens of thousands of visitors wander down the street during the last two weeks of October just to get a sight of all the hard work these neighbors put in to make this a memorable experience.
 Terror on Tillson Street provides a safe, family oriented Halloween experience at zero cost to visitors.
 The elaborate displays will be mostly completed the weekend of October 24th, although everyone decorates right up until Halloween.
 Trick or treating is only on October 31st from 6-8pm, but visitors are welcome to stop by and take a gander at the devilish displays beforehand.

 Tillson Street is a little more than two blocks long.
 Most people decorate in some form or another, but it is not a requirement when you move on the street (although many visitors think it is).
-Most of the time there are about 32 house that do some type of display.
-This is a neighborhood that plays together, works together and watches out for each other…that’s how it all works.
-Some of my favorite memories from Halloween on Tillson Street are the times that the neighbors spend time together like one big family.
+Most of the time there are about 32 houses that do some type of display.
+This is a neighborhood that plays together, works together and watches out for each other.
+Some of my favorite memories from Halloween on Tillson Street are of neighbors spending time together like one big family.
 We wind down at the end of the evening and chat about the friendly visitors who strolled through and highlights from the night's events.

 I continued this with my own children and it has just grown from there.
 As younger families moved on the street, the bigger our Halloween has become.
 The creativity of this neighborhood is amazing with the majority of decorations being handmade.
 Many residents work on their decorations throughout the year, hoping to finish before the next Halloween.